Westview at Makakilo Hts 2

 Covered parking is supported by both MLS flags and listing remarks.
 At least one listing explicitly states "Two reserved parking stalls (1 covered/1 open)," while many current records carry covered/garage parking indicators (16/20).
 This suggests covered parking is available in the building, though not every unit may have it.

-I looked for explicit deeded-parking language such as deeded, owned stall, or parking included in deed.
-The listings only describe assigned, reserved, or dedicated stalls, which is not enough to call the parking deeded.
+I looked for explicit deeded-parking language such as deeded, owned stall, or parking included in the deed.
+The listings only describe assigned/reserved stalls and guest parking, which does not establish deeded parking.

 No analysis available

-I searched for any parking cost language, including monthly fee, rental fee, or additional parking charge.
-The remarks mention parking availability and stall counts, but no fee amount or fee requirement.
+I searched for any parking cost language, including parking fee, monthly charge, rental fee, or paid stall language.
+The remarks mention parking availability and stall types, but no parking price or fee information appears.

 Guest parking appears to be available in the building.
 While not every listing mentions it, current MLS data shows 12/20 records with guest parking checked, and one remark explicitly notes "additional guest parking."
 The repeated MLS presence supports this as a building-level feature.